joeduffy/joeduffy.github.io/_posts/2016-04-10-performance-culture.md

 fluctuations tend to be easier to understand, whereas macro measures an entire system, where fluctuations tend to take a bit of elbow grease to track down.)
-A web server team might include a range of micro and macro tests in the innermost pre-commit suite of tests: number of bytes allocated per requests (micro), request response time (micro), ... perhaps a half dozen other micro-to-midpoint benchmarks ..., and TechEmpower (macro), let's say.
-Thanks to lab resources and test parallelism, let's say these all complete in 15 minutes.
+A web server team might include a range of micro and macro tests in the innermost pre-commit suite of tests: number of bytes allocated per requests (micro), request response time (micro), ... perhaps a half dozen other micro-to-midpoint benchmarks ..., and [TechEmpower](https://www.techempower.com/benchmarks/) (macro), let's say.
+Thanks to lab resources, test parallelism, and the awesomeness of GitHub webhooks, let's say these all complete in 15 minutes, nicely integrated into your pull request and code review processes.
 Not too bad.
 But this clearly isn't perfect coverage.
-Maybe every night, [TechEmpower](https://www.techempower.com/benchmarks/) is run for 4 hours, to measure performance over a longer period of time to identify leaks.
+Maybe every night, TechEmpower is run for 4 hours, to measure performance over a longer period of time to identify leaks.
 It's possible a developer could pass the pre-commit tests, and then fail this longer test, of course.
 Hence, the team lets developers run this test on-demand, so a good doobie can avoid getting egg on his or her face.
-But alas, mistakes happen, and again there isn't a culture of blame or witchhunting;
-it is what it is.
+But alas, mistakes happen, and again there isn't a culture of blame or witchhunting; it is what it is.

 This leads me to back to the zero tolerance rule.